 Most people never think of what is involved in cleaning up blood or body fluids after an accident, injury, or unattended death.
 Insurance professionals may receive a call from a frantic or grieving property owner when such a loss occurs.
 How to proceed requires serious consideration and special attention – not only because the individuals involved are emotional or experiencing stress, but also because certain materials are hazardous.
 1st Call Disaster Services can help bring an unfortunate situation to a satisfactory solution.
-Please call us today for any biohazard remediation needs you may face.
+Please call us today for any biohazard remediation needs you may face in Covington, Erlanger, Florence, Fort Thomas, Independence, Newport, and the areas in and around Northern Kentucky and Cincinnati, OH.

 In 1991, the Occupational Safety and Health Administration (OSHA) issued the Bloodborne Pathogens Standard (29 CFR 1910.1030) to protect workers from this risk of blood or other potentially infectious materials (BOPIM).
 This standard helps protect approximately 5.6 million workers in the health care industry and related occupations.
 Biohazard remediation falls within the scope of the BOPIM standard.